 A claim against the government or a municipality will also affect the statute of limitations in your personal injury case.
 ARS § 12-821 requires that personal injury actions against public entities to be filed within one year after the accident.
 Additionally, this statute also requires that the plaintiff file a “Notice of Claim” on the public entity within 180 days after the date of loss.
 Let’s say you suffered personal injuries due to a car crash caused by the negligent driver of a City of Phoenix bus on January 1, 2020.
 Because your injury claim is against the City of Phoenix, you would have 180 days to notify the City of the facts that gave rise to your claim and the specific dollar amount needed to settle the claim.
 If the City refuses to settle, you have until January 1, 2021 to file a lawsuit under the applicable statute of limitations.

 Arizona courts are generally very strict in enforcing statutes of limitations.
 If you miss the deadline, you will likely be barred from filing a personal injury lawsuit regardless of the liability of the other driver.
 Do not let this legal formality block your legal rights to fair compensation.
-If you suffer a personal injury or are concerned your deadline to file a claim has expired, call Torgenson Law at (602) 759-0012 for a free legal consultation.
+If you suffer a personal injury or are concerned your deadline to file a claim has expired, call the personal injury attorneys at Torgenson Law at (602) 759-0012 for a free legal consultation.